isblab/disobind/README.md

 * Data is deposited in [Zenodo](https://www.doi.org/10.5281/zenodo.14504762)

 ## Colab Notebook
-A Google Colab notebook for running Disobind+ColabFold is available [here](https://colab.research.google.com/drive/13EOqRV9sMwDLm0EEsFirFlXDHquSK4hF?usp=sharing).
+A Google Colab notebook for running Disobind+AF2 is available [here](https://colab.research.google.com/drive/13EOqRV9sMwDLm0EEsFirFlXDHquSK4hF?usp=sharing).
+It makes use of the ColabFold implementation of AF2.

 ## Installation